Arnold Schwarzenegger: 15-year-old wonder of discipline

 If there were a couple of words to describe a young Arnold Schwarzenegger, they would be focus and discipline.

-Schwarzenegger’s work in the gym, even at a young age, was inspirational.
-He quickly attracted the attention of older mentors, including a doctor who helped refine his understanding of muscle development.
-When he was told by some as a teenager that he should only train three days a week, he pushed it to six.
+Even then, Schwarzenegger was no stranger to pushing past barriers.
+When he was told by some friends as a teenager that he should only train three days a week, he pushed it to six days.
 When he was told that he’d harm his health by working out too much, he decided to do it anyway and prove them wrong.
 When he was told by many that he should use his athleticism in more traditional and popular sports (body building wasn’t a popular sport in Austria at the time), he didn’t listen.
-Schwarzenegger followed his instinct, and the instant love he had for the sport, and decided to pursue his passion for body building.
+Schwarzenegger followed his instincts and the love he had for the sport of body building, and decided to pursue his passion for body building through extreme dedication and hard work.

 One revealing anecdote came in an interview with Adam Bornstein, where Schwarzenegger said that his father would wake him and his brother up very early in the morning, and that they had to “earn” their breakfast by doing pushups, and other exercises designed by his father.
-This happened even at the tender age of four and five.
-However, Schwarzenegger credits this sort of practice from his parents as giving him a very strong sense of discipline, which he says has stayed with him and helped him stay very fit throughout his life (as well as helping his other successes).
+This started when the boys were as young as just four.

 Discipline was a staple in the Schwarzenegger household.
 He says his father was like a “general,” always checking in on his studies and making sure he was eating correctly.